kimjev-webdev/webdevination/README.md

 #### 8. [ChatGPT](https://chatgpt.com/)
 Used to brainstorm, refine prompts, debug code, and provides the mystical language for the Oracle itself.

 <h2 id="55">Testing</h2>

 <h3 id="56">1.
 About Testing</h3>

 A document including a table with all tests can be found [here](TESTING.md).

 * The entire site has been tested comprehensivley throughout the build.
-Further evidence of continuous testing can be seen throughout the [deployment history](https://github.com/kimjev-webdev/Unit1/deployments) on Github.
+Further evidence of continuous testing can be seen throughout the [deployment history](https://github.com/kimjev-webdev/webdevination/deployments) on Github and through the extensive [bug log](BUGLOG.md)
 * Each time a feature was added, all the pages on the site were tested to see if there was an impact.
 * The site was sent to friends, family and contacts on social media  feedback and testing.
-* The images in the gallery have been compressed so they are all below 300kb with an average image size of less than 150kb.
 * Color contrasts have been checked to ensure compliance with WCAG guidlines.

 <h3 id="57">2.
 Validation</h3>